 To get to that answer, you first need to thoroughly map your organization’s environment—and document the availability requirements for each of your servers, applications, and data.

-Too often, people don’t fully understand what systems they have in-house and what operating system versions they’re running—not to mention whether they’re physical or virtual.
+Too often, people don’t fully understand what systems they have and what operating system versions they’re running—not to mention whether they’re physical or virtual.

-Then consider these questions carefully:
+Consider these questions carefully:

 - Do you have enough bandwidth to ensure you can successfully complete backups to the cloud?